 How to Add Affirm to Your Checkout

 To start with Affirm, you first fill out a form that includes your ecommerce platform and annual revenue.
 Then, a representative will contact you about tailoring a best-fit solution.

-PayPal Later: Best for Operations Offering PayPal
+PayPal Pay Later: Best for Businesses That Already Process Payments With PayPal

-What PayPal Later Is Like for Shoppers
+What PayPal Pay Later Is Like for Shoppers

 Afterpay: Best BNPL App for Stores Catering to Gen Z